The Difference Between CRM Setup and Operational Architecture

 Because the answer determines everything.

-Ready to assess your operational architecture?
+Ready to assess your wider infrastructure?

 Next